ua-parser/uap-ruby/Readme.md

 UserAgentParser is a simple, comprehensive Ruby gem for parsing user agent strings.
 It utilises [BrowserScope](http://www.browserscope.org/)'s UA parser via the most excellent [ua-parser project](https://github.com/tobie/ua-parser) by [Tobie Langel](https://github.com/tobie/).

+## Requirements

+* Ruby >= 1.9.2

+Ruby 1.8.7 is not supported due to the requirement for the newer psych YAML parser.
+If you can get it working on 1.8.7 please send a pull request.

 ## Installation

 ```bash